h6rd/Dota2PornFxWeb/README.md

 ## ⚠️ Disclaimer

 **All actions to modify the game files you do at your OWN RISK.
 In case of a ban, the responsibility lies entirely with YOU.**
-This project is not affiliated with Valve or Dota2.
+This project is not affiliated with Valve or Dota 2.
 Use at your own discretion.